7 Questions New Leaders Want Answered

-New leaders typically are unaware of how to influence others.
-Up to that point, their strengths lie in their technical skill set and initiative.
-In fact, they likely have been relied upon and rewarded for their technical expertise.
+New leaders are often unaware of how to influence others.
+Up to this point, their strengths lie in their technical skill set, and ability to take responsibility.
+In fact, they've likely been relied upon and rewarded for their technical know how and initative.

-Yet, when tasked with taking on a leadership role, whether to lead a new project or team, they may work in situations that no longer requires them to rely on their technical knowledge.
 If left on their own, these new leaders can get frustrated being in a leadership role.
 Why?
 Because they are not equipped with the skill set they need to lead others.
-Additionally, they may equate influence with their knowledge and authority.
+Additionally, they may equate influence with their knowledge and authority - in other words, I have influence because of what I know and the title I have.

 “If I don’t have the same knowledge others on the team do, then how can I influence them?
 If I don’t have the authority to discipline them, then I can’t influence them.”